Surucobe/javascript-works/thoughs.md

 ##17/09/2019
 been a while since i last log on github... i feel nothing... as days pass by i feel more and more stress piling up on me, i'm trying my hardest to get a job as a web developer, or to just get a gig as a freelance web developer but of course i have no expirienced on the field just that alone hits really bad and if it wasn't enough most of the offers have some high requirements maybe i should stop looking for one like this and actually focus on something i can get while i can, today for the first time in a long time i kinda talk with my mom about my problems i suppose that was useless it seems like anything i ask or tell her just goes away later on... i feel barely nothing towards what she thinks about me ijust wanna start working as a web developer and keep running my projects yeah that's the trurth of what i really want it may be selfish but is the truth

+##18/09/2019
+i'm very tired, currently facing a bug that prevents me from starting my react app, is suppose to be inside my webpack or something like that... i'm quite tired of facing this i started a class very early today and i haven't been able to test the output thanks to this thing i'm still trying to figurate how did this even happen...but once is over i'm back at react!

 ## Inspirational Quote